onespacemedia/cms/docs/walkthrough.md

     })
 ```

-We use `page.reverse` almost exactly like we do Django's `django.urls.reverse` - in fact, the `reverse` function on Page uses it internally, but specifies the content model's urlconf.
+We use `page.reverse` almost exactly like we do Django's `django.urls.reverse`
+- in fact, the `reverse` function on Page uses it internally, by passing it the content model's urlconf.

 Now that we have a `get_absolute_url` on our news article, we can add a `news/article_list.html` template, where Django's generic `ListView` is expecting to find it: